 Isaac Abraham, another victim of the demolition, said people of Ilubirin have lived there all their lives and have nowhere else to go.
 “Starting from our forefathers, we’ve lived here for up to 100 years.
 I have lived here for 42 years.
 I have no other place to go to.
 We are fishermen.”

 Not far from Ilubirin is another waterfront settlement called Ojuolokun.
 For the residents, life has also not been easy.
 On August 16, residents of the community were attacked by four policemen said to be attached to the Ilubirin housing estate who claimed to have orders to eject them.
-The resultant confusion led to the death of three women, a ten year old boy and a child who drowned in a bid to escape.
+The resultant confusion led to the death of a woman, her child and a ten year old boy who drowned in a bid to escape.

-Professor Maurice Fangnon of the Centre for the Defence of Human Right and Democracy in Africa, who has been in the forefront of fighting for the rights of displaced people in Lagos, told the magazine that the bodies of the three missing women, a child, and 10-year-old boy were recovered from the lagoon three days after the police attack.
+Professor Maurice Fangnon of the Centre for the Defence of Human Right and Democracy in Africa, who has been in the forefront of fighting for the rights of displaced people in Lagos, told the magazine that the body of the woman and two children were recovered from the lagoon three days after the police attack.
 He said it was the second attack in less than two weeks and that the people can identify the policemen.
 After the first attack, Fangnon said the Divisional Police Officer of Dolphin, the Area Commander and Police Commissioner in the state were informed about it.

 The incident happened 12 days after the reporter visited Ojuolokun.
 On that day, Odet, a resident of the community who makes a living selling fish, said the people of the area have lived under constant harassment by government officials over the years.